Dr. Alex Stone, DPT, CSCS

 When we first felt the effects of plantar fasciitis on our soles, we knew we needed a solution.
 There are several ways to treat and manage this condition1.

-• Stroke length and stall force.
+• Correct stroke length and stall force.

 Stroke length, also known as amplitude, refers to the distance traveled by the massage gun head during a percussion.

-A massage gun with a 15-16mm amplitude punches the hardest and is perfect for the best deep tissue massage, while one with a 6-9mm amplitude doesn’t punch as hard and can only deliver surface-level massage—vibrational therapy.
+A massage gun with a 15-16mm amplitude punches the hardest and is perfect for the best deep tissue massage, while one with a 6-9mm amplitude doesn’t punch as hard and can only deliver surface-level massage, vibrational therapy.

 But here’s the thing: To treat plantar fasciitis, experts recommend not focusing solely on the bottom of your feet.